sunfounder/SunFounder_PiPlus/DESCRIPTION.rst

-SunFounder PiPlus for RPi
+SunFounder PiPlus for Raspberry Pi
 =======================

-SunFounder_PiPlus is a Package for SunFounder PiPlus Kit.
+SunFounder PiPlus is a package for the SunFounder PiPlus Kit.

-PiPlus Kit is a kit with 14 modules, and with no wire(not wireless) and modulize concept.
+The PiPlus Kit is a kit with 14 modules, and uses no wires (not wireless) since it's developed based on a modulization concept.
 This package is to use PiPlus in a easy and funny way.

-To use this package, First you need a set of PiPlus, would be better.
+To use this package, first you'd better have a set of PiPlus.

-Second, to use this package, you need to import the package, better like this:
+Then, you need to import the package before next step, better like this:

 	from SunFounder_PiPlus import *

-Third, define setup() function include all the class of the module you need:
+Define the setup() function including all the classes of the module you need:

 	def setup():
 		global Buzz
 		Buzz = Buzzer(port='A')

-Forth, define a main() functon include the pre-defined functions you need:
+Next, define a main() functon including the pre-defined functions you need:

 	def main():
 		while True:
 			Buzz.morsecode("sms")

-Finally, before you run the app, define a destory function, and an "if-main" funtion to run the app:
+Finally, before you run the app, define a destory() function, and an "if-main"
+funtion:

 	def destroy():
 		Buzz.destroy()